-Live work is not to be performed for the public unless it is a much-needed source for skill training.
+Live work may be performed for the public as a much-needed source for skill training.
 The College President may authorize individual projects offered from individuals and groups not listed above in the event appropriate projects are not available from the above sources.